coreyog/tfa/README.md

   b32secret := base32.StdEncoding.EncodeToString(secret)
   fmt.Printf("Secret to store in DB: %s\n", b32secret)

-  // Generate the 6 digit code for this secret code := tfa.GenerateCode(secret, time.Now().Unix())
+  // Generate the 6 digit code for this secret, when a user signs in you'll
+  // ask them for this code and compare their input against what you generate.
+  // If they match, success!
+Otherwise, prompt again. code := tfa.GenerateCode(secret, time.Now().Unix())
   fmt.Printf("Code you check against user input: %s\n", code) }